Tornadoes damage homes and power lines as storms wallop Midwest and South

 Rain totaling up to 15 inches (38 centimeters) was forecast over the next seven days in northeastern Arkansas, the southeast corner of Missouri, western Kentucky and southern parts of Illinois and Indiana, the weather service warned, with some areas in Kentucky and Indiana at an especially high risk for flooding.

-In Michigan, crews worked to restore power after a weekend ice storm toppled trees and power poles.
-More than 128,000 customers in northern Michigan and 5,000 in northern Wisconsin were still without electricity, according to PowerOutage.us, which tracks outages nationwide.
+In Michigan, crews worked to restore power after a weekend ice storm.
+More than 122,000 customers in the state were still without electricity on Wednesday, according to PowerOutage.us.

-Schools in several counties in Michigan's the mitten-shaped Lower Peninsula were closed as deputies used chain saws to clear roads and drivers lined up at gas stations.

-The Mackinac Bridge connecting Michigan's Lower and Upper Peninsulas was shut down Wednesday because large chunks of ice were falling from cables and towers.
-It’s the third consecutive day of bridge interruptions from the ice storm.
+The Mackinac Bridge connecting Michigan’s Lower and Upper Peninsulas was shut down Wednesday because large chunks of ice were falling from cables and towers.
+It was the third consecutive day of bridge interruptions from the ice storm.

 Associated Press writers Andrew DeMillo in Little Rock, Arkansas; Adrian Sainz in Memphis; Seth Borenstein in Washington; Isabella O'Malley in Philadelphia; Ed White in Detroit; and Hallie Golden in Seattle contributed.